Thanushyalakshmi/gitThanushya/Readme.md

 Web Server: A web server like Apache or Nginx is needed to serve the website content to users.

-Templating Engine: A templating engine like Jinja, Mako, or ERB is used to generate the HTML content of the website.
+Templating Engine: A templating engine like Jinja, Mako, or ERB is used to generate the HTML content of the website.ghdsfhshfsfg